+Note: Audio descriptions (also called "video descriptions", "descriptive narration", and "described videos") add descriptive information of important visual information needed to understand the video content, including text displayed in the video.
+Where the main audio track of the video fully describes important visual information, audio descriptions would not be needed at all as the requirement would already be met.
+When audio descriptions are needed, one way to implement them is by providing a second audio track for the audio-video media.

-Audio descriptions9.1.3 Adaptable
+9.1.3 Adaptable

 9.1.3.1 Info and relationships

-Where ICT is a web pageweb page, it shall satisfy WCAG 2.2 Success Criterion 1.3.1 Info and Relationships.
+Where ICT is, or includes, a web page, the web page shall satisfy WCAG 2.2 Success Criterion 1.3.1 Info and Relationships.

 9.1.3.2 Meaningful sequence

-Where ICT is a web pageweb page, it shall satisfy WCAG 2.2 Success Criterion 1.3.2 Meaningful Sequence.
+Where ICT is, or includes, a web page, the web page shall satisfy WCAG 2.2 Success Criterion 1.3.2 Meaningful Sequence.

 9.1.3.3 Sensory characteristics

-Where ICT is a web pageweb page, it shall satisfy WCAG 2.2 Success Criterion 1.3.3 Sensory Characteristics.
+Where ICT is, or includes, a web page, the web page shall satisfy WCAG 2.2 Success Criterion 1.3.3 Sensory Characteristics.

 9.1.3.4 Orientation

-Where ICT is a web pageweb page, it shall satisfy WCAG 2.2 Success Criterion 1.3.4 Orientation.
+Where ICT is, or includes, a web page, the web page shall satisfy WCAG 2.2 Success Criterion 1.3.4 Orientation.

 9.1.3.5 Identify input purpose

-Where ICT is a web pageweb page, it shall satisfy WCAG 2.2 Success Criterion 1.3.5 Identify Input Purpose.
+Where ICT is, or includes, a web page, the web page shall satisfy WCAG 2.2 Success Criterion 1.3.5 Identify Input Purpose.

 9.1.4 Distinguishable